JeffW12345/Abstract-Factory-Pattern-Demo/README.md

 # Abstract-Factory-Pattern-Demo
-Glue classes are given a name and price, and the user can print them to a console or to a spreadsheet
+Instances of classes inheriting from class Glue are initialised with name and price variables.
+The user can print those values to a console or to a spreadsheet using objects that implement a Display interface.